dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   | 39         | 1138 |
   ---------------------
-  Saving combined experiments to combined_experiments.json Saving combined reflections to combined_reflections.pickle
+  Saving combined experiments to combined_experiments.json Saving combined reflections to combined_reflections.refl

 We may also inspect the contents of :file:`combined_experiments.json`, by using :program:`dials.show`, for example::